How can CKD affect my sexual health?

 If you are between the ages of 25 - 65 it is very important that you attend all your smear test appointments.
 Between the ages of 25-49 you will be called for a smear test every three years.
 From 50-64 this will be every five years.
 You should always see your GP or a sexual health clinic if you have any changes in your periods, altered discharge, bleeding between periods or bleeding after going through the menopause.

-Can I get pregnant with CKD?
+Can I get pregnant if I have CKD?

 CKD can affect your fertility but it is still very important to use contraception as women can still get pregnant at all stages of CKD, including on dialysis.
 There are some CKD medicines which have to be stopped before getting pregnant because they could harm your baby.
 It is therefore important to check with your doctor before you try to get pregnant.